 IRS-CI and W&I use RRP to maximize detection of tax return fraud, tax noncompliance, and identity theft.
 As RRP receives returns, it loads and assigns a risk score to each tax return based on an array of models.
-Scores range from 0.0 to 1.0, with a higher score indicating a greater potential for fraud.
+Scores range from 0.0 to 1.0, with a higher score indicating a greater potential for fraud/non-compliance/identity theft.
 In addition to models, RRP also includes multiple model scores and linking characteristics.
+IRS uses these analytics, including data mining, to systemically stop suspicious refunds from being automatically issued to taxpayers.
 In RRP, IRS-CI does not directly examine the scores, but does use returns that W&I determines to be potentially fraudulent as a basis for its criminal investigations.
 RRP employs multiple technologies for data mining activities.
-Each of these technologies use current year examples of identity theft (IDT), non-IDT tax fraud, and non-fraud to develop supervised models, unsupervised models, rules, and network analytics
+Each of these technologies use current year examples of identity theft (IDT), non-IDT tax fraud, and non-fraud to develop supervised models, unsupervised models, rules, and network analytics.